 Under some circumstances, it may be necessary for Christians who already have been filled with the Holy Spirit to “lay hands” on Christians who desire to be initially filled with the Holy Spirit.
-The two following biblical passages deal with such situations, but they don’t make it clear as to the circumstances under which laying on of hands is necessary.
+The two scriptures that immediately follow deal with such situations, but they do not make it clear as to the circumstances under which laying on of hands is necessary.

-Acts 8:14-17: “Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, who, when they had come down, prayed for them that they might receive the Holy Spirit, for as yet He had fallen upon none of them; they had only been baptized in the name of the Lord Jesus.
+The first scripture is Acts 8:14-17, which says, “Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, who, when they had come down, prayed for them that they might receive the Holy Spirit, for as yet He had fallen upon none of them; they had only been baptized in the name of the Lord Jesus.
 Then they laid hands on them, and they received the Holy Spirit.”

-The group of Samaritans had recently become Christians (verse 12) and, therefore, they were already indwelled by the Holy Spirit.
-This means that the incident reported in verses 14-17 (i.e., their being filled by the Holy Spirit) was a special manifestation of His power in them.
-Supporting this conclusion is the account in verses 18-19 that a man named Simon, who previously had become a Christian (verse 13), asks for the same power that the other new Christians had just been given.
+The group of Samaritans who had recently become Christians (verse 12) were already indwelled by the Holy Spirit.
+This means that the incident reported in this scripture (i.e., their being filled by the Holy Spirit) was a special manifestation of the Holy Spirit’s power in them.
+Supporting this conclusion is the account in verses 18-19 that a man named Simon, who verse 13 indicates had previously become a Christian, asks for the same power that the other new Christians had just been given.

-Acts 19:6: “And when Paul had laid hands on them [i.e., believers in Ephesus who just then been baptized in the name of the Lord Jesus Christ], the Holy Spirit came upon them, and they spoke with tongues and prophesied.”
+The other scripture is Acts 19:6, which states, “And when Paul had laid hands on them [i.e., believers in Ephesus who just then been baptized in the name of the Lord Jesus Christ], the Holy Spirit came upon them, and they spoke with tongues and prophesied.”

-Although there is no specific mention of these new Christians being filled with the Holy Spirit, their ability to speak in tongues and to prophesy suggests that the Holy Spirit did fill them at this time.
+Although this scripture does not specifically mention that these new Christians were filled with the Holy Spirit, their ability to speak in tongues and to prophesy suggests that the Holy Spirit did fill them at this time.